AdobeDocs/experience-manager-brand-portal.fr-FR/help/using/browse-assets-brand-portal.md

 * Chemin du dossier présentant la hiérarchie des ressources<sup>*</sup>
 * Date de publication de cette ressource sur Brand Portal

-* La colonne Chemin vous permet d’identifier facilement l’emplacement des ressources dans la hiérarchie de dossiers.
-Vous pouvez naviguer vers le bas de la hiérarchie en appuyant/cliquant sur le nom de la ressource, puis revenir vers le haut à l’aide des [chemins de navigation de l’en-tête](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/basic-handling.html#TheHeader).
+La colonne Chemin permet d’identifier facilement l’emplacement des fichiers dans la hiérarchie de dossiers.
+You can navigate down the hierarchy by tapping/clicking the resource name, and back up by using the [breadcrumbs in the header](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/basic-handling.html#TheHeader).

 <!--
 Comment Type: draft lastmodifiedby="mgulati" lastmodifieddate="2018-08-17T03:12:05.096-0400" type="annotation">Removed:- "Selecting assets in list view To select all items in the list, use the checkbox at the upper left of the list.
 When all items in the list are selected, this check box appears checked.
 To deselect all, click or tap the checkbox.
 When only some items are selected, it appears with a minus sign.
 To select all, click or tap the checkbox.
 To deselect all, click or tap the checkbox again.
 You can change the order of items using the dotted vertical bar at the far right of each item in the list.
 Tap/click the vertical selection bar and drag the item to a new position in the list."